Archive for month: December, 2016

 The ideas are as endless as you and your child’s/children’s imagination.
 First, think about their interests.
 Maybe you’ll go with a castle theme?
 A princess motif?
 Or a literal house, with a play kitchen or store!
 Or, perhaps, you’ll go with simply a specific color scheme so that your outdoor playhouse is not locked into one ideas—remember, kids’ interests can change over time and, especially, as they grow.

 Aside from choosing a color for the interior and exterior, your kid-friendly atmosphere can be enhanced by wall coverings, window dressings, flooring, and furnishing.
 But, first things first: as you plan for your new outdoor play structure, be sure to heed age-appropriate safety measures, such as covered outlets.
-Also, be sure the space is insulated so kids can stay warm, even in colder months.
+Also, be sure to insulate the space so kids can stay warm, even in colder months.

 Here are a few ideas of features to consider as you plan: